ianbossman8/js-tab/README.md

 #### Reusability

-We'd like you to consider how your code code be recomposable into new solutions whilst retaining it's internal implementation details.
+We'd like you to consider how your code could be recomposable into new solutions whilst retaining it's internal implementation details.